-15.14 A lessee shall recognise lease payments under operating leases (excluding costs for services such as insurance and maintenance) as an expense over the lease term on a

-- straight-line basis unless another systematic basis is representative of the time pattern of the user's benefit, even if the payments are not on that basis. - 15.15 A lessee shall recognise the aggregate benefit of lease incentives as a reduction to the expense recognised in accordance with paragraph 15.14 over the lease term, on a straight-line basis unless another systematic basis is representative of the time pattern of the lessee's benefit from the use of the lessed asset.
-Any costs incurred by the lessee (for example, costs for termination of a pre-existing lease, relocation or leasehold improvements) shall be accounted for in accordance with the applicable section. - 15.16 Where an operating lease becomes an onerous contract a micro-entity shall also apply Section 16 Provisions and Contingencies.
+- 15.14 A lessee shall recognise lease payments under operating leases (excluding costs for services such as insurance and maintenance) as an expense over the lease term on a straight-line basis unless another systematic basis is representative of the time pattern of the user's benefit, even if the payments are not on that basis. - 15.15 A lessee shall recognise the aggregate benefit of lease incentives as a reduction to the expense recognised in accordance with paragraph 15.14 over the lease term, on a straight-line basis unless another systematic basis is representative of the time pattern of the lessee's benefit from the use of the leased asset.
+Any costs incurred by the lessee (for example, costs for termination of a pre-existing lease, relocation or leasehold improvements) shall be accounted for in accordance with the applicable section. - Where an operating lease becomes an onerous contract a micro-entity shall also 15.16 apply Section 16 Provisions and Contingencies. - 15.16A A lessee shall recognise any change in lease payments arising from rent concessions that meet the criteria in paragraph 15.16B on a systematic basis over the periods that the change in lease payments is intended to compensate. - 15.16B An entity shall apply the requirements in paragraphs 15.16A and 15.25A to temporary rent concessions occurring as a direct consequence of the COVID-19 pandemic if, and only if, all of the following conditions are met: - the change in lease payments results in revised consideration for the lease that (a) is less than the consideration for the lease immediately preceding the change: - any reduction in lease payments affects only payments originally due on or (b) before 30 June 2022; and - there is no significant change to other terms and conditions of the lease. (c)

-15.17 A micro-entity shall disclose information in relation to financial commitments, guarantees and contingencies not recognised in the statement of financial position arising from operating leases in accordance with the relevant appendix to Section 6 Notes to the Financial Statements.
+A micro-entity shall disclose information in relation to financial commitments, 15.17 guarantees and contingencies not recognised in the statement of financial position arising from operating leases in accordance with the relevant appendix to Section 6 Notes to the Financial Statements.